 For the $b\to s$ induced flavor-changing neutral current processes, a crucial task is to improve the precision of the $B\to K^*$ form factors.
-It can be further improved with respect to the following three aspects: it would be essential for us to accurately describe the $B$-meson light-cone distribution amplitudes with model-independent methods.
-Reducing the uncertainties of the non-perturbative input parameters, such as the inverse moment $\lambda_B$ of the leading-twist $B$-meson LCDA, is indispensable for improving the precision of form factors.
-Then the perturbative calculations can be extended to higher precision, such as advancing the current computations to next-to-next-to-leading order at the leading power or to the next-to-leading order at the subleading power.
-Finally, it can provide additional theoretical constraints by imposing stricter unitarity bounds in the process of $z$-series parameterization, which can further reduce the uncertainties of the form factors.
+It can be further improved with respect to the following three aspects: developing model-independent methods for accurately describing the $B$-meson light-cone distribution amplitudes, reducing the uncertainties in the non-perturbative input parameters, such as the inverse moment $\lambda_B$ of the leading-twist $B$-meson LCDA, extending calculations to next-to-next-to-leading order (NNLO) at leading power and next-to-leading order (NLO) at subleading power, and imposing stricter unitarity bounds on the $z$-series parameterizations to further constrain uncertainties.

-Ultimately, we want to emphasize that our improved $B\to K^*$ form factors are crucial for investigating flavor-changing neutral current processes and determining the branching ratios of the electroweak penguin process $B\to K^* \,\nu_{\ell}\,\bar{\nu}_{\ell}$.
-With the high luminosity $\rm{Belle~II}$ experimental data provided, our predictions will be further tested in the future.
+Ultimately, we emphasize that our improved $B\to K^*$ form factors are crucial for investigating flavor-changing neutral current processes and determining the branching ratios of the electroweak penguin processes $B\to K^* \,\nu_{\ell}\,\bar{\nu}_{\ell}$.
+With the high luminosity $\rm{Belle~II}$ experimental data upcoming, our predictions will be further tested in the future.